btarg/TwitchVsMinecraft2/README.md

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.

-> This key needs to be reset every time the game is restarted using the in-game command `/ttv key`.
+> This key needs to be reset every time the game is restarted using the in-game command `/ttv key <key>`.

 # Discord Bot Token
 As of version `3.1.0`, you can connect a Discord Bot and use your Discord server instead of Twitch chat.
 Visit the [Discord Developer Dashboard](https://discord.com/developers/applications), and create a bot.

-> This token needs to be reset every time the game is restarted using the in-game command `/discord token`.
+> This token needs to be reset every time the game is restarted using the in-game command `/discord token <token>` or `/ttv discord token <token>`.

 # Building from source
-> *Before you try building,m ake sure you [have JDK installed](https://adoptopenjdk.net/) and have properly set up your Java development environment.*
+> *Before you try building, make sure you [have JDK installed](https://adoptopenjdk.net/) and have properly set up your Java development environment.*

 To build the project using a terminal, type
 ```